cbonoz/super24/README2.md

 <p align='center'>
     <img src='https://i.ibb.co/jbpk8Bp/logo.png' width=400 />
 </p>

 Dcrowd: Decentralized funding with proof of identity
 ---

 Built for Superhack 2024.

-While the funding is proceeding you don't tie up your funds.

-Earn yield until the project is actually executed.

 ### Inspiration

-Our team wanted to address the challenges of transparency, accessibility, and efficiency in crowdfunding, particularly for projects in underfunded regions.
+Dcrowd was built to address the challenges of transparency, accessibility, and efficiency in crowdfunding, particularly for projects in underfunded regions.
 Traditional platforms like Kiva and Kickstarter have limitations in terms of transaction transparency, funding flexibility, and global accessibility.
 These platforms often rely on centralized systems that can delay fund distribution, impose significant fees, and restrict access based on geographic and financial constraints.
-Inspired by these challenges, we aimed to create a decentralized alternative using cutting-edge blockchain technologies.
+Inspired by these challenges, we aimed to create a decentralized alternative that doesn't require bank accounts and middlemen, and can be used to mediate funds directly between entrepreneurs and their supporters.

 ### What It Does